 - Avoid cross-contamination at home.
 If everyone in your household isn't following an allergen-free diet, be sure to thoroughly wash items (utensils, dishes, cook ware, cutting boards) that come in contact with your child's allergen before using them again, preferably in hot, soapy water or the dishwasher.

 - Have an allergy treatment plan.
 Consult your child's health care provider on what steps to take if your child is exposed to allergens, and have them fill out a "Food Allergy & Anaphylaxis Emergency Care Plan" (download here).
 Keep copies of the plan at your home and with your child's caregivers and teachers (preferably attached to your child's medication).

 - Always carry your child's medication.
-Children at risk for a severe allergic reaction (i.e. anaphylaxis) should always have an epinephrine auto-injector (more commonly known as an EpiPen) handy, along with instructions on when and how to administer it.
-You should also keep an antihistamine (such as Benadryl) on hand and consult your child's health care provider on proper dosing.
+Children at risk for a severe allergic reaction (i.e. anaphylaxis) should always have a pair of epinephrine auto-injectors (more commonly known as Epipens) handy, along with instructions on when and how to administer one or both of them.
+You should also keep an antihistamine (such as Benadryl or Zyrtec) on hand and consult your child's health care provider on proper dosing.

 - Inform caregivers and teachers.
 Have your child wear a medical bracelet that identifies his allergy and prescribed treatment, and make sure adults responsible for your child’s well-being are aware of any food allergies.
 In addition to your allergy treatment plan, make sure medication is kept on-hand and that adults know how to administer it.

 - Consider allergen-free environments.
 Young children are subject to greater risk of accidental exposure since they cannot read labels and may not yet be able to advocate for themselves.
 Many daycares and schools have adopted rules to reduce exposure on site.
 The Centers for Disease Control and Prevention (CDC) has developed a set of guidelines that can help.